 The area has a high population of North Island brown kiwi and other birds typical of the area.
 Kauri snail are present.

 The reserve is at the gateway to the world-acclaimed Waipoua Kauri Forest and can be seen as you drive down from Katui into the forest.
 The project to reclaim the upper catchment of the Waipoua River as part of the forest is invaluable to protect the water quality of one of Northland’s most intact river ecosystems.
 Protection from the invasion of water-borne weeds is also highly desirable.
 The variety of habitats in the area is ideal for kiwi populations, even the pine trees.

 Manuka seeding has been a feature project on the reserve.
 It is an ideal way to convert large areas of pasture land to a basic shrubland under which other species can grow.
 Volunteers cut and dried manuka from local sources and sieved the seed.
 As manuka must have bare sunny ground to germinate, the soil had to be prepared by heavy discing.
 The seed was then broadcast over the area.
-The seedlings from the first disced areas are now over head height and form an impressive cover with naturally introduced native species appearing.
+The seedlings from the first disced areas are now well over head height and form an impressive cover with naturally introduced native species appearing.
 Planting of canopy species in the shelter of the manuka has also taken place.

 How to Get There

 Waipoua is 48 km north of Dargaville, and Katui a few kilometres before that (as you crest the last hill before the forest), distinguished by the Waipoua Lodge restaurant.
 An impressive view of the McGregor Reserve, the Waipoua Forest Trust land and the main forest can be had from the Lodge.